ANASWARA-analytics-lab/CYBER-SECURITY-INTRUSION-DETECTION-ML-PROJRCT-/README.md

 # CYBER-SECURITY-INTRUSION-DETECTION-ML-PROJRCT-
-This project builds and deploys a machine learning–based intrusion detection system using a synthetic cybersecurity session dataset .

-This Cybersecurity Intrusion Detection Dataset is designed for detecting cyber intrusions based on network traffic and user behavior.
+This project builds and deploys a machine learning–based cyber security intrusion detection system using a synthetic cybersecurity session dataset .This Cybersecurity Intrusion Detection Dataset is designed for detecting cyber intrusions based on network traffic and user behavior.

 Dataset description: